 As you walk these walls and see all the new tiled red rooftops you can’t help but reflect on the most recent war that took place here, in 1991.

 We stayed in one of the studio Apartments Minerva.
-These apartments are set within the walls of the historic centre. (see our review at the end of this post).
-What is interesting in getting to most apartments in the old town is the amount of stairs you have to climb to get to them.
-It’s a good thing we’ve been somewhat keeping up with our fitness program on this trip.🏋️♀️ 🏃♂️ Of course our place was at the top of all these stairs!!!! 😡
+These apartments are set within the walls of the historic center. (see our review at the end of this post).
+What is interesting in getting to most apartments in the old town, is the amount of stairs you have to climb to get to them.
+It’s a good thing we’ve been somewhat keeping up with our fitness program on this trip.🏋️♀️ 🏃♂️ Of course, our place was at the top of all these stairs!!!! 😡

 It’s orange picking time here in Croatia!🍊